-It is amazing how much good information is available for putting together effective learning lessons, why do well meaning educators not use it?
+It is amazing how much good information is available for putting together effective learning lessons, why do well-meaning educators not use it?

 Yesterday, I had the pleasure to attend an ASTD Webinar on Instructional Design for the Synchronous Environment by Nanette Miner, Ed.D. who is with the Training Doctor, LLC.
 Aside from the audio difficulties, the presentation had a wealth of great information on preparing instruction for a synchronous environment.
 She foot stomped a number of principles that educators should already be using to help learners grasp new material.

-- What is the objective for learning?
+- What is the objective of learning?

 - How will the slides involve the learner?